Everytime I take a drink of blackberry cordial, I'm reminded of Halo: CE. And in a lot of ways I'm reminded of what it feels like to lose everything.

 "The insurance policy you have replaces old with new," said the faceless voice over the phone.
 "Would you like an Xbox or a PlayStation 2?"

 Whaaaa...?
 I got excited.
 Very excited.
-My brother already had a PlayStation 2 in my parent's house, where I would be staying for the foreseeable future, so the decision was easy.
+A new console.
+Really.
+My heartrate increased, a tiny twinge of excitement in the base of my sternum.
+My brother already had a PlayStation 2 in my parent's house, where I would be staying for the foreseeable future.
+The the decision was easy.
 "Xbox please."

 "You get to choose six games," continued the phone man.